shimizukawa/pycontw2013-sphinx-introduction/index.rst

 .. speech::

-   We will hold 3-days Python event at September 14, 15, 16.
+   We will hold 3-days Python event at September 14, 15, 16 in Tokyo Japan.

    Registration of this event will start at middle of June.